TortoiseWolfe/wordpress-dev/README.md

 ### Using Code Folding Regions

-The `theme-generator.sh` script uses code folding regions for better organization.
+The `create-steampunk-theme.sh` script uses code folding regions for better organization.
 These regions help navigate the large script file by allowing you to collapse sections of code.

 #### How to Use Code Folding